JaimeStarling/Project_Group_Five/README.md

 TBD

 ## Database ##
+*This section will be adjusted based on team discussions 8/14.*

-For our final project, we’re utilizing 3 different pieces of data:
+For our final project, we’re utilizing 2 different pieces of data:
  * Mojo_budget_updates
  * rotten_tomatoes_movies
- * Movies_w_sequels

 The following data will be input for our final databases: